JacoboLansac/audits/solo/soar-review.md

 - It is probably a non-profitable attack because the donation would need to be large to significantly affect the price
 - Presumably, nobody besides the `owner` and seed investors will have SOAR tokens before adding the liquidity

-However, if there is such a wallet, with a large amount of tokens, and incentives to have a smaller starting price, performing the attack is rather trivial: frontrun the `openTrading()` function by donating a large amount of SOAR tokens.
+However, if there is such a wallet, with a large number of tokens, and incentives to have a smaller starting price, performing the attack is rather trivial: frontrun the `openTrading()` function by donating a large amount of SOAR tokens.

 #### Impact

-The launch price in the liquidity pool can be diminished by an interested frontrunner that has enough SOAR tokens to be donated for such a purpose.
+The launch price in the liquidity pool can be diminished by an interested frontrunner who has enough SOAR tokens to be donated for such a purpose.

 #### Proof of concept